LoanpyDataHub/koeblergothic/docs/mkcldf.rst

 <https://www.koeblergerhard.de/got/got.html>`_ (Köbler 2014),
 which contains Gothic words as headwords, together with their meaning and a list of sources that have dealt with analysing them.
-`Gothic <>`_ belongs to the Eastern branch of Germanic, which belong to the Proto-Indo-European language family.
+`Gothic <https://glottolog.org/resource/languoid/id/goth1244>`_ belongs to the Eastern branch of Germanic, which belong to the Indo-European language family.
 The main data source for Gothic is a 1600 year old bible translation that was rediscovered 354 years ago and has lead to extensive analyses and the creation of multiple dictionaries ever since (for example the one by `Wilhelm Streitberg (1910), available